Skip to main content

 Business impact

 The Export Service now serves over 2,000 regulated businesses.
-Secure onboarding and access pathways reduced department processing by over 40% and registration times dropped from weeks to days.
+Secure onboarding reduced department processing time by over 40%, and registration dropped from weeks to days.

 Design influence

-Navigation components I designed were adopted platform-wide.
-Several components I contributed to the Agriculture Design System are used by other areas of the department.
-Accessibility practices I introduced were picked up by the development team and applied to ongoing work.
+Navigation components I designed were adopted platform-wide, and several contributions to the Agriculture Design System are now used by other teams across the department.
+Accessibility practices I introduced became standard within the development team.

 Growth

-When the Product Manager left the program, I stepped into the Experience Lead role, setting priorities and managing workflow across the 16-person delivery team.
-Over three years I went from Interaction Designer to leading the experience design function.
+When the Product Manager left, I stepped into the Experience Lead role — setting priorities and managing workflow across the 16-person delivery team.
+Over three years I moved from Interaction Designer to leading the experience design function.

 Top